 5.7 Conflicts of Interest.
 When performing Ceded Review of Research, a Reviewing IRB will consider any applicable conflict of interest assurances received from Relying Institutions that are Federal Institutions and any applicable conflict of interest determinations and associated management plans provided by non-federal Relying Institutions pursuant to Section 6.8 hereof with respect to the Overall PI, Site Investigator(s), and other Personnel in connection with the Research.
-The Reviewing IRB will ensure that any management plan is incorporated into its initial or continuing review or other deliberations, as applicable, and without limiting the foregoing, that any disclosures to Research participants that are required by the plan and that are approvable by the Reviewing IRB are included in the approved informed consent form(s) for the relevant Relying Institution.
+The Reviewing IRB will ensure that any management plan is incorporated into its initial or continuing review or other deliberations, as applicable, and without limiting the foregoing, that any disclosures to Research participants that are required by the plan and that are approvable by the Reviewing IRB are included in the approved informed consent form(s)/script(s) for the relevant Relying Institution.
 The Reviewing IRB retains the authority to impose additional prohibitions or conflict management requirements more stringent or restrictive than proposed by a non-federal Relying Institution if necessary to approve the Research; provided, however, that the Reviewing IRB will not modify or change any management plan or mandated disclosure to Research participants without discussion with and acceptance by the Relying Institution.

 In the extraordinary circumstance that the Reviewing IRB is unable to implement/approve a non-federal Relying Institution’s prohibitions or management plans, the Reviewing IRB will so inform such Relying Institution or, if the non-federal Relying Institution fails to accept any additional prohibitions or requirements, the non-federal Relying Institution will so inform the Reviewing IRB.
 If the Reviewing IRB and non-federal Relying Institution are not able to identify a mutually agreeable approach, the Research will be withdrawn from Ceded Review (without an IRB approval or disapproval) with respect to that non-federal Relying Institution.